 Interns grow personally and professionally as leaders in diversity and inclusion in a workplace that empowers students to realize their potential and express their identities.

-Using a cohort model, interns commit to a year-long paid internship, working throughout the division in areas such as: research, communications, human resources, data management, external relations, finance, administration, event coordination, and the Mercile J. Lee Scholarship Program.
+Using a cohort model, interns commit to a year-long paid internship, working throughout the division in areas such as: research, communications, data management, external relations, finance, administration, event coordination, the PEOPLE program, and the Mercile J. Lee Scholarship Program.

 To learn more about the Internship Program, please contact the Program Manager at email@example.com.

 - Competitive pay

 - Paid professional development activities

 Applications for the 2020-2021 academic year will open in Spring 2020.